bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

 Yeah that JSONPath is a bit wild, but by popping the whole OpenAPI description document (converted to JSON) into [the JSONPath Online Evaluator](https://jsonpath.com/) and taking a quick browse of the docs helped me get there.

+### Deploy Overlay Changes to Bump

 How can you automate working with overlays?
-Same idea as working with openapi-filter but we'll tweak the GitHub Actions a bit.
+Same idea as working with openapi-filter but we'll tweak the GitHub Actions a bit to use Bump CLI (as overlay support has not been added to the GitHub Action just yet).

 ```yaml
 # .github/workflows/bump.yml